-The answer to this question is really up to you, as a parent.
 Interestingly, there are no official age guidelines defining who can sign and file a tax return.
-If your child is able to understand the instructions, and fill out the return, then by all means, have them do so.
-Since they’ll be using the same 1040 IRS tax form (or the 1040A or 1040EZ, if you prefer) that you would use for yourself, it will be easy for you to assist them.
+If your children are able to understand the instructions and fill out the return, then by all means, have them do so.
+Since they have to use the same 1040 IRS tax form (or the 1040A or 1040EZ, if you prefer) that you would use for yourself, it will be easy for you to assist them.
 Children can also itemize their deductions using Schedule A. This can be an excellent opportunity to teach your kids about money management and the process of filing taxes.

 If they’re old enough, children can be responsible for filing the return themselves.
 Just remember, they will be responsible for any penalties that might occur.
-This legal liability could become a problem if the IRS finds problems with the return (i.e. tax audit red flags).
+This legal liability could become a problem if the IRS finds problems with the return.
 They can refuse to divulge information or discuss any problems with you if your name is not signed, or at least noted somewhere on the form.

 Fortunately, if children are too young to handle this kind of responsibility, their parent or guardian is expected to complete the form for them.
 If your child isn’t old enough to sign their own return, you should complete it, sign their name for them, and add “By (your name), parent (or guardian) for minor child.”

 Issues and Audits

 Would the IRS really audit a child?
 Absolutely.
 Audits are just as blind to age as the filing process itself.

 Don’t worry that your newborn will get hauled into court, though.
 If you signed the return for them, a parent or guardian is allowed to deal with the IRS if any issues come up, or if the child’s tax return is audited.